How to Get Out of Your Gym Membership Without Paying a Penalty

 If the cancelation conditions don't apply to you, you're not interested in freezing your account, and you aren't willing to commit forgery, there is another option.
 If the terms of the contract you signed weren't explained to you before you signed, you can likely get out of it.
 Legally, cancellation policies have to be explained beforehand.

-If you're thinking this all sounds like too much effort and cancelling your credit card or just taking your payment method off your account is a better solution.
+If this all sounds like too much effort and you think you can just remove your payment method from your account is a better solution.
 Think again.
 Unpaid fees will get transferred to a collection agency.
-Even if the amount you owe is small, the impact to your credit could be big.
-It isn't worth it.
+Even if the amount you owe is small, the impact on your credit could be big.
+It isn’t worth it.

 Instead, consider hiring a cancelation service like Trim.
 This free and convenient service cancels your subscriptions for you, negotiates on your behalf, and gets you better deals on subscriptions you want to keep.
 Trim will even send your gym a letter requesting to cancel on your behalf.
 Let them do the haggling for you.